EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/det_hydropower/pump.md

 \end{cases}
 ```

-The expression is subsequently used in the calculations for providing the constraints:
+The expression is subsequently used in the calculations for providing the constraints (the first equation corresponds to hard constraints, the second equation to soft constraints):

 1. Minimum constraints for pumping: